-Area: Cibola Valley Conservation Area (CVCA)
+Area: Cibola Valley Conservation Area

-The Cibola Valley Conservation Area (CVCA) is located 24.2 km (15 mi) south of Blythe, California, south and east of the LCR and the California State line, and immediately north of Cibola NWR Unit #1 (figure 5).
-Each phase of the CVCA is described in annual reports and restoration development plans that are available at https://lcrmscp.gov/steer_committee/teccibolahnical_reports.html.
+The CVCA is located 24.2 km (15 mi) south of Blythe, California, south and east of the LCR and the California State line, and immediately north of Cibola NWR Unit #1 (figure 4).
+Each phase of the CVCA is described in annual reports and restoration development plans that are available at https://lcrmscp.gov/steer\committee/technical\reports.html.
 Reclamation has implemented restoration activities on 412.4 ha (1,019 ac) of land, with hunting and public access managed by the Arizona Game and Fish Department.
 A mosaic of cottonwoods, Goodding's willows, and honey mesquite was planted to mimic the riparian communities historically present.
-Trees were planted in nine phases from 2006 to 2017; six of these phases were surveyed for cuckoos in 2019.
-The CVCA is now experiencing an increase in cuckoo detections, which in prior years was declining.
-This is likely due to the addition of new young habitat in Phases 7, 8, and 9.
+Trees were planted in nine phases from 2006 to 2017; six of these phases were surveyed for cuckoos in 2020.